AIBappa/NDK_Tracker/docs/README.md

-# Autism Tracker - Privacy-First Family Health Tracker
+# NDK Tracker - Privacy-First Family Health Tracker

 A comprehensive Progressive Web App (PWA) and local backend system for tracking daily activities of neurodiverse children with complete privacy and local data storage.

 ## Overview

-The Autism Tracker consists of two main components:
+The NDK Tracker consists of two main components:
 - **Backend**: A FastAPI server that runs locally on your laptop (.exe file)
 - **Frontend**: A React PWA that installs on mobile devices from the browser